Mongolia’s Homeless Living Underground In Sewers

 A homeless Mongolian lives underground to hide from the harsh winter season.

 Ulaanbaatar’s [or Ulan Bator, the capital of Mongolia] winters are very cold, its temperatures reaching -25 degrees Celsius.
 Therefore, for those homeless people without homes to return to, winter is a relatively difficult season, and they have no choice but to go underground and near the heating pipes to avoid the winter cold.
 When it gets dark, like ants, they crawl into shared areas [underground], not blocking the roads, with no need at all to evict them, “absolutely” not harming the city’s appearances.
-Photographer: Paul Bronstein.
+Photographer: Paula Bronstein.
 Editor: Wang Pinwei.
 Photograph source: CFP.

 First time photographed.